sergey124/pair-pro/backlog.md

     v fix case when can't send to one of participants v #004 heroku deploy v #005 choose timezone and see session time as local
+* #006 XP as number of sessions done
 * #003 rating message after session
 * move to Kotlin https://spring.io/guides/tutorials/spring-boot-kotlin/
 * when /pair second time, remove previous message.